anoma/taiga/book/src/validity-predicates.md

 ### Validity predicates in Taiga

-Taiga uses a PLONK-based zero knowledge proof system, and validity predicates are given as (PLONK arithmetizations)[https://zcash.github.io/halo2/concepts/arithmetization.html], which is a table of cells with polynomial constraints.
+Taiga uses a PLONK-based zero knowledge proof system, and validity predicates are given as [PLONK arithmetizations](https://zcash.github.io/halo2/concepts/arithmetization.html), which is a table of cells with polynomial constraints.
 For privacy of which validity predicate is used inside of a transaction, all Taiga validity predicates must share the same PLONK configuration (which can be thought of as the set of "gates" available).
 Different validity predicates are created by specifying the *selectors*.

 #### State model in Taiga